AI Agents Need Real-Time Data

 A real-time system answers what is safe to act on now.

-Real-time information has always beaten stale information when the decision actually matters.
+Real-time information has always mattered when the decision mattered.

-D-Day is a clear example because the decision turned on information that changed faster than the plan could accommodate.
-The upcoming film Pressure, starring Andrew Scott as meteorologist James Stagg and Brendan Fraser as Eisenhower, focuses on the 72 hours leading up to the Normandy invasion.
+The upcoming film Pressure, starring Andrew Scott as meteorologist James Stagg and Brendan Fraser as Eisenhower, focuses on the 72 hours before Normandy.

 The plan said June 5.